pavankz/Image-Segmentation-Assignmnet/Report.md

-# 1. Dataset preparation unsing Python
+# 1. Dataset preparation using Python

 ## Overview
 This task implements a dataset preparation pipeline for generating segmentation masks from the COCO dataset.